zzzprojects/learn-orm/tutorials/visual-studio/project-types.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/project-types-4.png">

-Select the **Windows** as a platform and now you will see only project types that can be developed using C# language and can run on the Windows platform only.
+Select the **Windows** as a platform and you will only see project types that can be developed using C# language and can run on the Windows platform only.

 ## Project Types